michaelagylo/Nickel-mining-repository/README.md

 - Author: Michaela Guo Ying Lo (2024, One Earth)
 - Queries: m.lo@kent.ac.uk OR michaelalo39@gmail.com
 - All code was tested using R version 4.4.1 (September, 2024)
+- Code and Data availability can be found using the following link: 10.5281/zenodo.13884414

 ## R scripts
  This project provides the prepared data and code for the analysis and output.
 The R project contains three R script files which should be run as ordered: